Monster Energy Yamaha Factory

-Monster Energy Yamaha Factory is the factory team of Yamaha active in the MotoGP World Championship, the Motocross World Championship and Rally Dakar, supported by sponsor, drinks manufacturer Monster Energy.
+Monster Energy Yamaha Factory is the factory team of Yamaha active in the MotoGP World Championship, the Motocross World Championship, the FIM Endurance World Championship, the Superbike World Championship and FIM Cross-Country Rallies World Championship, supported by sponsor, drinks manufacturer Monster Energy.

 MotoGP

 In the MotoGP World Championship the Monster Energy Yamaha Factory team takes the official name of Monster Energy Yamaha MotoGP Team.
 The Monster Energy brand is sponsor of the official team starting from the 2019 season.